 - Sometimes for approvals by local regulating agencies, the ASME U stamp is a requirement.

 ASME U Stamp requirements

 The pressure vessels under ASME U stamp requirements are specifically inspected by a third-party authorized inspector.
 The inspector must review and approve the calculations as well as witness the ASME hydro test.
 Such inspectors are commissioned by the National Board of Boiler and Pressure Vessel Inspectors.
-A complete data report is furnished in the form U-1 containing the signature of the authorized inspector.
-The manufacturers of such pressure vessels need to be registered to the National Board for the production of ASME U stamped pressure vessels.
+A complete data report is furnished in form U-1 containing the signature of the authorized inspector.
+The manufacturers of such pressure vessels need to be registered with the National Board for the production of ASME U-stamped pressure vessels.
 Also, they need to maintain a permanent data record of all pressure vessels.

 The manufacturers wishing to qualify as ASME certified need to go through the following stringent safety procedures:

-- Preparation Stage: The manufacturer must fulfill all requirements, fill all checklists.
+- Preparation Stage: The manufacturer must fulfill all requirements, and fill all checklists.

 - Application stage: Submit the complete application along with a signed Accreditation and Certification Agreement Form and the required fee.

 - Assessment Stage: ASME review team will examine the design, manufacturing, inspection, and quality system of the applicant.
 Once the assessment is complete, the team will submit an evaluation report to the higher authority.